TernaryFortress/Security-Checklist/Linux/README.md

 Terminal: The terminal window (also known as shell) is how you run most commands in Linux.
 You can manually type stuff, or you can create a file and run things via "bash <path-to-file", either by typing out a path to the file, or dragging the file into the window to auto-populate the path.

 Bashrc: Bashrc is a configuration file that runs when you open your terminal.
 Most of your configuration will go here.
-You can add things to your path by typing "open ~/.bashrc".
+You can add things to your path by typing `open ~/.bashrc`.
 We suggest adding `export DO_NOT_TRACK=1` at the end of this, which is the universal environment variable for disabling telemetry.
-Of note, the "~" is a shortcut to your user directory, and the "." before the file indicates that the file is hidden from the directory browser.
+Of note, the `~` is a shortcut to your user directory, and the `.` before the file indicates that the file is hidden from the directory browser.

 Path: This is how your system figures out where files and programs are when you open terminal.
 In bashrc, you can add things to your path like so: `export PATH="</path/to/more/executables>:$PATH"`.
 For example, if I add `export PATH="/home/username/bin:$PATH"` to my bashrc, then I can run files located in that directory by simply typing "filename" in my terminal.